 The fracture control summary report shall contain the following:

-Summary of identified PFCI, FCI, FLLI and applied NDI methods, with specific reference to low risk fracture PFCI, pressurized PFCI, safe life fasteners, composite PFCI, bonded PFCI, sandwich PFCI, glass and other shatterable/brittle PFCI, other non-metallic PFCI, and detected defects that remain in PFCI.
+Summary of identified PFCI, FCI, FLLI and applied NDT methods, with specific reference to low risk fracture PFCI, pressurized PFCI, safe life fasteners, composite PFCI, bonded PFCI, sandwich PFCI, glass and other shatterable/brittle PFCI, other non-metallic PFCI, and detected defects that remain in PFCI.

 A summary discussion of alternative approaches or specialised assessment applied and tests performed.

-A statement that inspections or tests specified for fracture control were, in fact, applied in conformance with requirements, and that the proper use of the approved materials has been verified.
+A statement that NDT or tests specified for fracture control were, in fact, applied in conformance with requirements, and that the proper use of the approved materials has been verified.

 A statement that hardware configuration of PFCI and their assemblies has been physically verified.